AztecProtocol/engineering-designs/in-progress/8404-based-fallback.md

 The changes should mostly be on the L1 contract and the sequencer client, with a minor potential change for the rollup circuit (might simply not be necessary).

-- The L1 contract need to deal with the flows as above.
+- The L1 contract needs to deal with the flows as above.
-- The sequencer client need to know when fallback is activated such that it does not try to act as it normally would.
+- The sequencer client needs to know when fallback is activated such that it does not try to act as it normally would.
   - I believe simply doing nothing is best here, as the fallbacks can be seen as a fully separate type of sequencer then.
 - Add a new "fallback" sequencer, which skips a lot of the checks of the current sequencer but mainly build and prove blocks.
 - The L1 contract/rollup circuit mix needs to support individual block proofs for this specific mode.